aviramha/ormsgpack/README.md

 Serialize `dict` keys of type other than `str`.
 This allows `dict` keys to be one of `str`, `int`, `float`, `bool`, `None`, `datetime.datetime`, `datetime.date`, `datetime.time`, `enum.Enum`, and `uuid.UUID`.
+All options other than the passthrough ones are supported.
 `dict` keys of unsupported types are not handled using `default` and result in `MsgpackEncodeError` being raised.